The Witcher IV

 The Witcher IV (Note: Wiedźmin IV) is an upcoming action role-playing game developed by CD Projekt Red and published by CD Projekt.
 It is the planned first installment of a new trilogy in The Witcher series, which is based on the book series of the same name by Andrzej Sapkowski.
 The game is set after the events of The Witcher 3: Wild Hunt (2015).
 Unlike the original trilogy, which featured book protagonist Geralt of Rivia as the playable character, The Witcher IV features his adoptive daughter, Ciri, as the protagonist.
-The Witcher IV is scheduled to release for PlayStation 5, Windows, and Xbox Series X/S.
+The Witcher IV is being developed for release on PlayStation 5, Windows, and Xbox Series X/S. It is planned to release in 2028.

 Gameplay

 The Witcher IV is an action role-playing game set in the open world of The Witchers Continent.
 The player controls Ciri, a monster hunter, exploring the world on foot and may summon her horse, Kelpie, at will.
 The game introduces new playable regions, including the Kovir region, which was only mentioned in previous Witcher games and explored in the books.